riatelab/magrit/docs/en/data-table.md

 - comparison operators (`LIKE`, `=`, `!=`, `>`, `>=`, `<` and `<=`), negation (`NOT`) and logical operations (`AND`, `OR`),
 - condition construction (`CASE WHEN ...
 THEN ...
 ELSE ...
 END`).

+Beware, however, of the syntax used to select entities without data: in SQL, it's common to use `variable IS NULL` to check if a value is absent.
+In Magrit, you must use `NOT variable` to check if a value is absent (i.e. the variable is not defined or its content is empty).

 In order to create a new column, it is mandatory to specify the name of the column to be created, the data type (stock, ratio, etc.) and the calculation formula.
 When the formula is valid, a preview of the calculated values (first 8 lines of the table) is displayed.